ioannaMitropoulou/SDQ_meshes/README.md

 ## The logic

 What is an SDQ mesh?
-It is the overlay of two orthogonal and topologically coupled strip networks, such that each network discretizes its counterpart
+It is the overlay of two orthogonal and topologically coupled strip networks, such that each network discretizes its counterpart.

 ![Strips representation](./illustrations/strips_overlay.png)
 *An SDQ mesh (right) is the overlay of two transversal topologically-coupled strip networks.*